croquet/wordpress-webshowcase-plugin/readme.md

 ### Privacy and Security

-* To use this plugin, you must obtain an API key from [https://croquet.io/keys](https://croquet.io/keys).
+* To use this plugin, you must obtain an API key from [https://multisynq.io/coder](https://multisynq.io/coder).
     * These API keys are public and **not secret**.
 Usage of the API key can be restricted to a set of URLs.
-* Croquet's website uses cookies as per our [Privacy Policy](https://croquet.io/privacy.html).
+* Multisynq's website uses cookies as per our [Privacy Policy](https://multisynq.io/privacy.html).
-* Croquet Corporation does not track users.
+* Multisynq Corporation does not track users.
-* Croquet Corporation does not store or control the assets used in a Web Showcase.
+* Multisynq Corporation does not store or control the assets used in a Web Showcase.
 * Users in the same session can see the avatars controlled by other users.
 * Users in the same session may join a spatialized voice chat to talk.

 ### Usage
-1. Visit [croquet.io/keys](https://croquet.io/keys) and create a production API Key.
+1. Visit [multisynq.io/coder](https://multisynq.io/coder) and create a production API Key.
     * These API keys are public and **not secret**.
 Usage of the API key can be restricted to a set of URLs.
 2. Instantiate a Croquet Metaverse Web Showcase block in the WordPress block editor
 3. Paste the API key into the sidebar settings.